 All students from EU countries, countries of the European Economic Area (EEA) and countries which have a social security agreement with Germany (e.g. Bosnia and Herzegovina, Macedonia, Serbia, Tunisia, Turkey) do not necessarily need to take out a health insurance policy in Germany.
 If they are for example covered by family health insurance in their home country, they only need to present proof of such an insurance and/or get an EHIC (European Health Insurance Card) from their respective insurance company.
 They can then apply for an exemption from compulsory health insurance at any public health insurance company in Germany.

 Students who want to use their private health insurance from their home country in Germany

 All other students with private health insurance in their home country need to bring a confirmation in English or German stating that it covers all costs in case of medical treatment.
 With this document they can then be exempted from the obligatory health insurance by any German public health insurance company.
 A travel insurance is not sufficient for this purpose.

-Students who wish to seek medical advice in another language can use the search engine on the webpage of the Regional Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung) of Baden-Württemberg and Bavaria (only in German!) to find out about GPs, specialists and psychotherapists practicing in foreign languages in their area.
+Students who wish to seek medical advice in a language other than German can use the search engine on the webpage of the Regional Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung) of Baden-Württemberg and Bavaria (only in German!).
+There, you can find out about GPs, specialists and psychotherapists practicing in foreign languages in your area.

 Public health insurance providers